 Most of them feature regular power supplies that don’t require any batteries at all for powering up their internal circuits, meaning that they start working once direct electricity has been provided by an outlet.

 Note that not all brands acquire such advanced technology right off the bat.
-For instance, Samsung flat-screen TVs didn’t start featuring internal power supplies until around 2010, meaning that all their earlier models required a stand-by power supply to work.
+For instance, Samsung flat-screen TVs didn’t start featuring internal power supplies until around 2010, meaning all their earlier models required a standby power supply.

-Note that most larger television sets tend to develop some sort of problem when they get older and don’t receive proper maintenance, oftentimes requiring replacement parts.
+Note that most larger television sets develop problems when they age and don’t receive proper maintenance, often requiring replacement parts.

-First, check for any obvious problems that might prevent you from turning on your flat-screen TV. if there are none, let’s move on to the next step: unplugging and plugging it back in.
-Sometimes the main power supply is only being temporarily blocked or overloaded, meaning that resetting it could be enough for your TV to turn back on.
+First, check for any problems preventing you from turning on your flat-screen TV.
+If there are none, let’s move on to the next step: unplugging and plugging it back in.
+Sometimes the main power supply is only temporarily blocked or overloaded, meaning resetting it could be enough for your TV to turn back on.

 We’ll assume that your TV hasn’t started working after a few minutes of attempting different combinations (unplugging/re-plugging it).

 At this point, most people would recommend contacting some professional electronic techs or technicians since replacing a faulty power supply unit often involves parts replacement, meaning that it will cost you extra cash.
-But hey, don’t give up just yet!
+Don’t give up just yet!